AceCentre/AACSpeakHelper/README.md

 ## Compatibility

-AAC Speak Helper is a lightweight Windows executable.
+AAC Speak Helper is a Windows executable.
 It can be called from any AAC app on Windows that can run external programs.
+To make it work you currently need to run the server and client separately - but also edit your pagesets and a speak button.

 ## How it Works